 Opioids in Orthopaedic Practice

-POS has partnered with other healthcare organization members within the Commonwealth to create workable solutions to this complex problem in the acute setting.
-The POS Board of Directors recently adopted Opioid Recommendations for Acute Pain for use by our members and other physicians.
+PAOrtho has partnered with other healthcare organization members within the Commonwealth to create workable solutions to this complex problem in the acute setting.
+The PAOrtho Board of Directors recently adopted Opioid Recommendations for Acute Pain for use by our members and other physicians.
 In addition, post-operative medication expectations should be discussed with patients to avoid misunderstandings.

 To learn more about the opioid crisis, visit AAOS.
 You can also earn CME through the AAOS webinar, Risk Evaluation and Management Strategies for Prescribing Opioids (login required).